 Copies of all reports from fieldwork are deposited with the Historic Environment Record/Sites and Monuments Record for wider access to the community.

 We have two planning archaeologists who provide advice and guidance in relation to planning proposals.
-This relates to all applications for ultimate determination by the council and the district/borough councils.
+This relates to all applications for ultimate determination by the planning authorities in Northamptonshire.

 Who should I contact?

-Rather than making first contact with the planning archaeologists you will need to first contact the relevant local planning authority:
+Rather than making first contact with the planning archaeologists you will need to first contact the relevant local planning authority office that would deal with your proposal.

 Charges for archaeological advice